Child credit scam prompts U.S. tax crackdown on expats in Israel

 NERVE-RACKING

-Debbie Eisenberg, a mother of two who runs after-school programing in Israel, was audited by the IRS over her child allowance claim - even though her kids were U.S.-born.
+Debbie Eisenberg, a mother of two who runs after-school programming in Israel, was audited by the IRS over her child allowance claim - even though her kids were U.S.-born.

 "Any time you get a letter from the IRS saying there's a problem, it's nerve-racking," she said.
 "So I immediately called my accountant freaking out and he said: 'Don't worry, it happened to me too.'"